Estádio do Dragão, Porto, 15.06.2004

 Wörns would again have half a chance as a Torsten Frings free-kick was swung into the box from out on the left touchline, and the German pressure would see the Dutch receive their first booking of the game as Cocu lunged in on Philipp Lahm on the half-hour mark.

 Frings would again line up the kick, and his right-footed effort would swing in wickedly.
 Schneider would go up for the header and van der Sar, probably expecting someone to get on the end of it, was far too late as the ball slipped past him and rolled into the right-hand side of the net.
 There had been no deflection, and Frings celebrated his fourth international goal as the Mannschaft took a deserved lead.
+It would be the first time that the Mannschaft would take the lead in a Euro finals match since scoring the Golden Goal at Wembley in 1996.

 Rather than rest on their lead the Germans side looked to up the pressure, and the Oranje were looking decidedly shaky.
 The dangerous Van Nistelrooy was being excellently marshalled by young right-back Arne Friedrich, the impressive Frings and Michael Ballack was bossing things in midfield, and the busy Kurányi was keeping the Dutch defenders on their toes.